dmlc/xgboost/doc/python/python_intro.rst

 Data Interface
 --------------
-The XGBoost python module is able to load data from many different types of data format,
+The XGBoost Python module is able to load data from many different types of data format including both CPU and GPU data structures.
+For a complete list of supported data types, please reference the :ref:`py-data`.
+For a detailed description of text input formats, please visit :doc:`/tutorials/input_format`.
-including:

-- NumPy 2D array
-- SciPy 2D sparse array
-- Pandas data frame
-- cuDF DataFrame
-- cupy 2D array
-- dlpack
-- datatable
-- XGBoost binary buffer file.
-- LIBSVM text format file
-- Comma-separated values (CSV) file
-- Arrow table.

-(See :doc:`/tutorials/input_format` for detailed description of text input format.)

-The data is stored in a :py:class:`DMatrix <xgboost.DMatrix>` object.
+The input data is stored in a :py:class:`DMatrix <xgboost.DMatrix>` object.
+For the sklearn estimator interface, a :py:class:`DMatrix` or a :py:class:`QuantileDMatrix` is created depending on the chosen algorithm and the input, see the sklearn API reference for details.
+We will illustrate some of the basic input types with the ``DMatrix`` here.

 * To load a NumPy array into :py:class:`DMatrix <xgboost.DMatrix>`: